NIH-HPC/snakemake-class/exercise02/README.md

         """
 ```

-#### Profiles
+### Profiles

 It can get pretty pretty cumbersome to re-type all the parameters for
 snakemake.
 Snakemake profiles can set default values for command line
 parameters.
 A profile is a directory containing at a minimum a config.yaml
 with keys corresponding to command line flags.
 A profile specified by
 name on the command line is search for in `$HOME/.config/snakemake`.
 Alternatively
 profiles can be specified by path.
-There is a `slurm` profile available in
+There is a simple profile available in
+this directory which specifies all the required singularity settings so
+we don't have to include them on the command line any more.
+Note that
-this directory which can be used to run the workflow:
+profiles can be used to do much more sophisticated configuration.

 ```console
 user@cn1234> cat myprofile/config.yaml